 BIOS shadowing copies data from portions of the computer's slower ROM (Read-Only Memory) chips into much faster DRAM (system RAM) chips in system memory.
 This data can then be read more quickly by the CPU, so system performance improves.
 The Memory Shadow subsection lets you make certain regions of your upper memory (other than that reserved for basic system and video) available for BIOS shadowing.

 System Shadow

-Not adjustable.
-System Shadow is always Enabled.
+This setting is not adjustable.
+System shadow is always Enabled.

 Video Shadow